 The Illinois Code Of Civil Procedure allows for intervention of a third party in a divorce under additional specific circumstances.

 “Upon timely application anyone shall be permitted as of right to intervene in an action: (1) when a statute confers an unconditional right to intervene; or (2) when the representation of the applicant’s interest by existing parties is or may be inadequate and the applicant will or may be bound by an order or judgment in the action; or (3) when the applicant is so situated as to be adversely affected by a distribution or other disposition of property in the custody or subject to the control or disposition of the court or a court officer.”
 735 ILCS 5/2-408(a)

 The party or the intervenor shall file a petition with the court asking the court to allow the intervention.

 “A person desiring to intervene shall present a petition setting forth the grounds for intervention, accompanied by the initial pleading or motion which he or she proposes to file.
 In cases in which the allowance of intervention is discretionary, the court shall consider whether the intervention will unduly delay or prejudice the adjudication of the rights of the original parties.”
 735 ILCS 5/2-408(e)

-It would be ideal if the Code Of Civil Procedure’s requirements were met as well as meeting the “necessary and proper” requirement of the Illinois Marriage and Dissolution of Marriage Act…but “necessary and proper” is probably enough.
-The court will determine if the intervention will be allowed.
+It would be ideal if the Code Of Civil Procedure’s requirements were met as well as meeting the “necessary and proper” requirement of the Illinois Marriage and Dissolution of Marriage Act…but case law gives us some insight into what makes a party “necessary.”